Justuks/Genesis/README.md

 ## **Get in Touch**
 ![Get in Touch](https://user-images.githubusercontent.com/93588907/147734189-cb1b4b2f-911c-46a2-9c09-849da51539d4.png)
-### This is very important section and as a result it is laid oud in a very clear configuration
+### This is very important section and as a result it is laid oud in a very clear configuration.
-### without the unecessary 'bells and whistles' in a shape of tables or forms.
-### Map, which sits below main contact details, strongly contributes to contact section when it
+### Map, which sits below main contact details, strongly contributes to Get in Touch section when it
 ### comes to user experience.
 ### - User Stories: 3, 5, 7, 10, 11 covered.
 #